-Defining Rotational Velocity As Tabular Data In ANSYS Mechanical(Illustrated Expression)
+Defining Rotational Velocity To A Body In ANSYS® Mechanical(Illustrated Expression)

-If you want to add rotational velocity to a part or component in ANSYS Mechanical, click on analysis tab shown by red arrow above which is ‘Static Structural’ here, then click ‘Insert’ in red box above.
-There will be a list opened, click on ‘Rotational Velocity’ as shown by green arrow.
+If you want to add rotational velocity to a part or component in ANSYS® Mechanical, click on the analysis tab shown by the red arrow above which is ‘Static Structural’ here, then click ‘Insert’ in the red box above.
+There will be a list opened, click on ‘Rotational Velocity’ as shown by the green arrow.

-We defined all the parameters same with example given in above article link.
-So if you want to define your rotational velocity as tabular data, click on little arrow button as shown by green arrow then select the ‘Tabular(Time)’ selection as shown by red arrow above in ANSYS Mechanical.
-So you can enter your changing values of rotational velocity with time from the table shown in red box.
+We defined all the parameters the same with the example given in the above article link.
+So if you want to define your rotational velocity as tabular data, click on the little arrow button as shown by the green arrow then select the ‘Tabular(Time)’ selection as shown by the red arrow above in ANSYS® Mechanical.
+So you can enter your changing values of rotational velocity with time from the table shown in the red box.
 You can fill that table or extend that table like in Excel.

-For example, we defined rotational velocity changing with time from given table above.
+For example, we defined rotational velocity changing with time from the given table above.
 There is only 1 step, and this step is between 0-1 seconds.
 So you can only enter time values between 0 and 1.
-Otherwise, it will not be assigned in analyses step.
-We entered our rotational velocities as shown by above in ANSYS Mechanical.
+Otherwise, it will not be assigned in the analysis step.
+We entered our rotational velocities as shown above in ANSYS® Mechanical.

-Simply, definition of Rotational Velocity in ANSYS Mechanical is very simple like above.
-Do not forget to leave your comments and questions about ‘Rotational Velocity’ as tabular data in ANSYS Mechanical below!
+Simply, the definition of Rotational Velocity in ANSYS® Mechanical is very simple like above.
+Do not forget to leave your comments and questions about ‘Rotational Velocity’ as tabular data in ANSYS® Mechanical below!

 NOTE: All the screenshots and images are used in education and informative purposes.
 Images used courtesy of ANSYS, Inc.